GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/ad-auction/index.md

 {% DetailsSummary %}
 ### How is the auction winner decided and who picks them?
 {% endDetailsSummary %}
 The seller provides the scoring logic to determine the desirability score of each ad, and the browser selects the highest score as the winning ad.

-The seller provides the scoring logic in the scoreAd() function, and the browser executes it in a worklet that is limited in its communication with code outside of it.
-The browser does not score the ads, and is only involved in executing the scoring logic, then selecting the highest score.
+The seller includes logic in the `scoreAd()` function, and the browser executes the function in a worklet that has limited communication with code outside of it.
+The browser itself does not score the ads.
+The browser is exclusively responsible to execute the scoring logic and select the bid with the highest score.
 {% endDetails %}

 ## All FLEDGE API references